 Purpose & History

-Programs for Academic Support Services (PASS) works with current PCC students who are from a low-income family, are first generation college students, or have disabilities.
-Our program is designed to increase the retention, graduation and transfer rates of our students.
-To do so, we provide a holistic approach to student development and student success.
-As a participant in PASS, you will gain knowledge and skills to empower you to achieve your academic goals.
+Program for Academic Support Services (PASS) works with current PCC students who are from a low-income family, are first generation college students, and/or have a disability.
+PASS is designed to increase the retention, graduation and transfer rates of our students.
+We do so by providing a holistic approach to student development and student success.
+As a program participant, you will gain knowledge and skills to empower you to achieve your academic goals.

-75% of all project participants by the SSS project will persist from one academic year to the beginning of the next academic year or graduate and/or transfer from a 2 year to a 4 year institution during the academic year
+88% of all PASS participants persisted from one academic year to the beginning of the next academic year or graduated and/or transferred from a 2-year to a 4-year institution

 Good Academic Standing Rate

-70% of all project participants served by the SSS project will meet the performance level required to stay in a good academic standing at the grantee institution
+93% of all PASS participants met the performance level required to stay in a good academic standing at PCC

 Associates Degree or Certificate Attainment Rate

-15% of new participants served each year will graduate with an associates degree or certificate within 4 years
+53% of new PASS participants served each year graduated with an associates degree or certificate within 4 years

 Associates Degree or Certificate Transfer Rate

-35% of new participants served each year sill transfer with an associates degree or certificate within 4 years.
+45% of new PASS participants served each year transferred with an associates degree or certificate within 4 years